-- i.
-Applicability - Residential, commercial, and mixed-use sites such as lawns that receive roof runoff, planter islands in parking lots, and along the sides of roads - Well-suited to retrofit applications - Can complement existing landscaping - For sites with lower infiltration rates, underdrain systems can be installed to accommodate water that exceeds the infiltration capacity of the surrounding soil. - ii.
-Limitations - Seasonal high groundwater must be more than 1 foot below the bottom of the rain garden.
+- Residential, commercial, and mixed-use sites such as lawns that receive roof runoff, planter islands in parking lots, and along the sides of roads - Well-suited to retrofit applications - Can complement existing landscaping - For sites with lower infiltration rates, underdrain systems can be installed to accommodate water that exceeds the infiltration capacity of the surrounding soil.

+- Seasonal high groundwater must be more than 1 foot below the bottom of the rain garden.
 (Where the depth to groundwater is less than 3 feet below the bottom of the facility, the contributing impervious drainage area must be no greater than 5000 square feet.)
 Refer to Chapter D4 for methods to evaluate groundwater level. - Critical Area restrictions may apply. - Rain gardens and bioretention swales shall meet setback requirements per Chapter D4-07. - Rain gardens must have relatively flat bottom slopes. - Bioretention swales must have bottom slopes less than eight (8) percent.
-Check dams or weirs must be installed for slopes greater than two (2) percent. - In some situations for bioretention swales, the engineer may specify liners or soil barriers to avoid excessive hydrologic loading to adjacent structures (such as basements, crawl spaces, utilities or steep slopes). - iii.
-Design Requirements
+Check dams or weirs must be installed for slopes greater than two (2) percent. - In some situations for bioretention swales, the engineer may specify liners or soil barriers to avoid excessive hydrologic loading to adjacent structures (such as basements, crawl spaces, utilities or steep slopes).

 The following are design requirements and considerations for each component of a rain garden or bioretention swale.
+Bioretention swales shall be designed per the DOE Manual Volume V, Chapter 9 except where modified herein.
+The DOE Manual calls bioretention swale biofiltration swale.
 Some or all of the components may be used for a given application depending on the site characteristics and restrictions, pollutant loading, and design objectives.